pierrickmartino/walletexplorer/README.md

 * Asset view - Add flip on card to show extra info

 ## Changelog
+* 0.18 - Accounts - Use data from Firestore to feed the list
 * 0.17 - Accounts - Page layout re-organization
 * 0.16 - Integration of the fl_chart library for chart display
 * 0.15 - Overview - Improvement in the display of the chart in the listView